California Pay Transparency. Single-State Compliance.

 California Stack

-California has the strictest pay transparency framework in the country.
 SB 1162, the Equal Pay Act, the Pay Data Report, and the salary-history ban work together.
-Your decisions must account for all four.
+Account for all four.

 Legal References

 Law references appear throughout.
-Click them to read the relevant statute.
+Click to read the statute.

 SB 1162.
 Pay Transparency.

-Three obligations in one statute.
-Employers with 15+ employees must include a pay scale in every job posting.
-Any current employee can request the pay scale for their current role.
-Employers with 100+ employees file an annual pay data report to the Civil Rights Department by the second Wednesday of May.
+15+ employees: pay scale in every posting, on request to current employees.
+100+ employees: annual pay data report to the Civil Rights Department by the second Wednesday of May.

 Labor Code 1197.5.
 Equal Pay Act.

-The strongest equal-pay statute in the country.
-The standard is substantially similar work, not identical work.
+Standard is substantially similar work, not identical.
 "Market rate" is explicitly NOT a defence.
-Only four factors justify a pay difference: seniority, a merit system, a system measuring quantity or quality of production, or a bona fide factor other than sex (such as education or training) that is job-related and consistent with business necessity.
+Only four factors justify a pay difference: seniority, merit system, quantity/quality of production, or a bona fide factor other than sex that is job-related and consistent with business necessity.

 Gov. Code 12999.
 Pay Data Report.

-Employers with 100+ California employees file an annual report breaking down pay by establishment, job category, race/ethnicity, and sex.
-The Civil Rights Department uses these reports to target investigations.
-Patterns in the data have been the basis for multi-million-dollar enforcement actions.
+100+ CA employees file annually by establishment, job category, race/ethnicity, and sex.
+The CRD uses these to target investigations, including multi-million-dollar enforcement actions.

 Labor Code 432.3.
 Salary History Ban.

-You're halfway through your first coffee when Legal forwards you an email marked URGENT.
+Legal forwards an email marked URGENT.
 RESPONSE REQUIRED.

-"Dear Ms. Ward, This Department has reviewed Ridgeline Financial's 2025 California Pay Data Report filed pursuant to Government Code section 12999.
-The report identifies statistically significant pay disparities by sex within Job Category 5 (Professionals) at your San Francisco establishment, with a median pay differential exceeding 15 percent."
+"Dear Ms. Ward, This Department has reviewed Ridgeline's 2025 Pay Data Report filed under Government Code section 12999.
+The report identifies statistically significant pay disparities by sex within Job Category 5 (Professionals) at your SF establishment, with a median differential exceeding 15 percent."

-"Concurrently, our public-records review of your careers page identifies fourteen (14) active job postings that do not contain a pay scale as required by Labor Code section 432.3, subdivision (c)(3) (SB 1162).
-Each non-compliant posting may carry civil penalties of $100 to $200 per affected employee."
+"Our review of your careers page identifies fourteen (14) active postings without a pay scale as required by Labor Code section 432.3, subdivision (c)(3) (SB 1162).
+Civil penalties: $100 to $200 per affected employee per posting."

-"Please provide a written response within ten (10) business days, including: (1) your remediation plan for the posting violations, and (2) documentation of the bona fide factors used to set compensation in the affected job category."
+"Provide a written response within ten (10) business days: (1) remediation plan for the posting violations, and (2) documentation of bona fide factors used to set compensation in the affected category."

-"Sincerely, Senior Deputy Director M. Alvarez, Pay Equity Unit, California Civil Rights Department"
+"Sincerely, Senior Deputy Director M. Alvarez, Pay Equity Unit, CRD"

-"Natalie, I just saw the CRD letter.
+"Natalie, I saw the CRD letter.
 Fourteen postings.
-I counted them.
-They're right.
-None of them have a pay scale."
+None have a pay scale."

-Jordan "And the CRD letter mentions a 15 percent median pay gap in our SF professionals category.
-That's a separate problem.
-We have ten business days.
+Jordan "And the 15 percent SF professionals gap is a separate problem.
+Ten business days.
 What do we tell them?"

 The Civil Rights Department has identified fourteen non-compliant job postings under SB 1162, plus a 15 percent median pay gap in your SF professionals category.
 SB 1162 penalties run $100 to $200 per affected employee per posting.
 The pay gap is the bigger exposure: Labor Code 1197.5 claims compound through back pay, equal liquidated damages, and class actions.